azahin/oneBitPenguin/DesignDocument.md

 Greg can now go fast.
 ```

-sidenote: change this to a tanka style poem. because it's fun
+sidenote: change this to a tanka style poem. because it's fun.

 ## Concept